SumianVoice/TransVoice-Wiki/wiki/pages/vocal-weight/index.md

 # Vocal Weight
 ## What is vocal weight?
 Vocal weight is a perceived quality of voice.
 It describes a heaviness or rumble that is present in most masculine voices.
 It's a substantial part of changing the gender of the voice and plays a role in pitch range too.
 Although it doesn't directly describe a physical modification, it does allude to one.
 It can be thought of as an educated guess at the amount of Vocal Fold Vibratory Mass or "how much of the vocal folds is moving".

 ### Main notes
 - lighter vocal weight is considered more feminine, and heavier vocal weight is considered more masculine
 - heavy vocal weight is encouraged by low pitches and becomes more straining at high pitches
 - is a guess at the amount of the vocal folds that is vibrating
 - breathiness, unless we're making vocal weight heavier, is to be avoided
+- higher airflow and pressure encourages more vocal weight

 This is also known as:
 - OQ/CQ open and closed quotient